Pacifiers: the Good, Bad, How and When to Wean

 Learn about how and when to wean your little ones from pacifiers.
-An experienced mum tells all on the next page.
+An experienced mum tells all in this article.

 Babies tend to either love their pacifier or completely refuse one; there seems to be no middle ground.
 This fondness (or not) also seems to be something they decide on their own.
 I’ve seen very few (if any) babies who can be coerced into taking a pacifier.
 But if you have a baby who loves it, don’t worry.
 Pacifiers aren’t bad.